AVSystem/developer-zone/docs/Coiote_IoT_DM/Onboarding/connect.md

 1. Click **Add device** and **Confirm** in the confirmation dialog window.

-1. Once the device is activated using the right connection parameters, the device is added to the {{ short_name }} platform.
+1. Once the device is activated using the right connection parameters, the device is added to the {{ coiote_short_name }} platform.
     ![Registered device](images/connected_device.png "Registered device")